-- 1 Click the Applications tab and select the application you want to associate with one or more users. - 2 Click Edit at the bottom of the Applications tab.
+- 1 In the Administration module, click the Applications tab and select the application you want to associate with one or more users. - 2 Click Edit at the bottom of the Applications tab.
 The Application Properties <Application Name> dialog box opens, displaying a description of the application as well as other Mercury Application Mapping-related details of the application.